gkorpal/gkorpal.github.io/_pages/book-list.md

   * **Foundations of Differentiable Manifolds and Lie Groups** by *W. F. Warner*: Chapter 5 where the equivalence of Cech cohomology to sheaf cohomology is discussed.
   * **Topological Methods in Algebraic Geometry** by *Friedrich Hirzebruch*: Section 2 for the relation between Cech and de Rham cohomology.

+*Initially the plan was to learn Hodge Theory, but I found this preliminary stuff to be too difficult to grasp.
+A good reference for that would be the book "Hodge Theory and Complex Algebraic Geometry" by Claire Voisin.*

 ## Enumerative Geometry ##

 * **Enumerative Geometry and String Theory** by *Sheldon Katz*: Standard introductory text.
 Can be supplemented with the articles: (1) "Enumerative Algebraic Geometry of Conics" by Bashelor, Ksir, and Traves ([MAA](https://www.maa.org/programs/maa-awards/writing-awards/enumerative-algebraic-geometry-of-conics)), (2) "Introduction to Moduli Spaces: A cycle of lectures at Universidad de Costa Rica" by Renzo Cavalieri ([combined pdf](https://gkorpal.github.io/files/Introduction-to-Moduli-Spaces.pdf))